Secret: 10,2 / Power and Struggle

 Someone suggested opening the door.
 Then they looked at me, as if asking for permission.
 I stared straight ahead.
 The atmosphere became uncertain.
 One participant stood up decisively and walked toward the door.

-I then said:
+Then I said:

 “It seems dangerous to accept that nothing is happening.”